 You Can Make the Experience Less Traumatic for All Parties Involved

 Firing an employee is stressful for all parties—not just for the employee losing a job.
 No matter how well you’ve communicated about performance problems with the employee, almost no one believes that they will actually get fired.
-With cause, too.
-The average employer waits too long to fire a non-performing employee much of the time.
+This is often not without cause as the average employer waits too long to fire a non-performing employee much of the time.

 So, employees convince themselves that they won’t get fired: they think that you like them; they think that you know that they are a nice person, or you recognize that they’ve been trying hard.
 In fact, you may believe and think all of these things.
 But, none of your feelings matter when the employee is not performing his job.

-Despite counseling, verbal warnings, and written warnings, she said that she never, ever thought that her company would actually, really fire her.
+Despite counseling, verbal warnings, and written warnings, she said that she never, ever thought that her company would fire her.
 Many employees feel the same way.
-And, in part, this belief is encouraged by the employer's actions, or rather, nonaction.
+And, in part, this belief is encouraged by the employer's actions, or rather, non-action.

 Firing an employee may take you awhile—usually much longer than the circumstances merit.
 Because you are kind, caring, and tend to give employees another chance.
-But, these are the top 10 things to not do when you do decide to fire an employee.
+But, these are the top 10 things you do not want to do when you do decide to fire an employee.